Emmettwarner/Stan-Regression/README.md

 cmdstanpy.install_cmdstan()
 ```

-### 2. Compiling
+### 2. Creating a .stan file
   a.
 Navigate to [Stan Regression Model](https://mc-stan.org/docs/stan-users-guide/regression.html) and copy the first model on the page or copy from the space below.

   b.
-In jupyter lab create a text file, paste the model in then rename it so it becomes a .stan file.
+Create a text file in Jupyter Lab and paste the model in, then rename it as a .stan file.

-  c.
-Import the python package os this lets you call the .stan file into python.

  ### Stan Linear Regression Model

   ```
 data {